Almost Envy-Free Allocations with Connected Bundles: Introduction

 When there are two agents, the classic procedure of cut-and-choose can produce an envy-free division: a knife is moved from left to right, until an agent shouts to indicate that she thinks the pieces to either side are equally valuable.
 The other agent then picks one of the pieces, leaving the remainder for the shouter.
 As is easy to see, the result is an envy-free allocation.
 For three or more agents, finding an envy-free division has turned out to be much trickier.
 An early result by \citet{Dubins1961} used Lyapunov's Theorem and measure-theoretic techniques to show, non-constructively, that an envy-free allocation always exists.
 However, as \citet{Stromquist1980} memorably writes, ``their result depends on a liberal definition of a `piece' of cake, in which the possible pieces form an entire $\sigma$-algebra of subsets.
 A player who only hopes for a modest interval of cake may be presented instead with a countable union of crumbs.''
 In many applications of resource allocation (such as land division, or the allocation of time slots), agents have little use for a severely disconnected piece of cake.

 \citet{Stromquist1980} himself offered a solution, and gave a new non-constructive argument (using topology) which proved that there always exists an envy-free division of the cake into \emph{intervals}.
 Forest Simmons later observed that the proof could be simplified by using Sperner's lemma, and this technique was subsequently presented in a paper by \citet{Su1999}.
 For the three-agent case, \citet{Stromquist1980} also presented an appealing moving-knife procedure that more directly yields a connected envy-free allocation.
 For $n\ge 4$ agents, no explicit procedures are known to produce a connected envy-free allocation (i.e., an allocation where the cake is cut in exactly $n-1$ places).
-However, for $n=4$, several moving-knife procedures exist that only need few cuts; for example, the Brams--Taylor--Zwicker \citeyearpar{BramsTaylorZwicker1992} procedure requires 11 cuts, and a protocol of \citet{Barbanel2004} requires 5 cuts.
+However, for $n=4$, several moving-knife procedures exist that only need a few cuts; for example, the Brams--Taylor--Zwicker \citeyearpar{BramsTaylorZwicker1992} procedure requires 11 cuts, and a protocol of \citet{Barbanel2004} requires 5 cuts.

 In many applications, the resources to be allocated are not infinitely divisible, and we face the problem of allocating \emph{indivisible goods}.
 Most of the literature on indivisible goods has not assumed any kind of structure on the item space, in contrast to the rich structure of the interval $[0,1]$ in cake-cutting.
 Thus, there has been little attention on minimizing the number of ``cuts'' required in an allocation.
-However, in the kind of application that we mentioned (e.g., when the items have a spatial or temporal structure), this consideration is important.
+However, when the items have a spatial or temporal structure, this consideration is important.